- SAP announced the “multicloud,” which has been used by SAP to try to bolster its credibility regarding the cloud.

 HANA for SAP’s Infrastructure Street Cred

 SAP’s real claim to being at the level below the application is HANA, which is a database.
 First, HANA is very new and still not that common as SAP has run on non-HANA databases for the vast majority of its history.
 Also, HANA is rarely delivered via the cloud.
 SAP Cloud, which was until just recently called SAP HANA Cloud.
-It was specifically designed to deceive customers and Wall Street that more HANA was being used than actually was, as I covered in the article Is the SAP HANA Cloud Platform Designed for HANA Washing?, while at the same time deceiving customers and Wall Street that HANA was being deployed more in the cloud than it actually was.
+It was specially designed to deceive customers and Wall Street, that more HANA was being used than actually was, as I covered in the article Is the SAP HANA Cloud Platform Designed for HANA Washing?.
+While at the same time deceiving customers and Wall Street that HANA was being deployed more in the cloud than it actually was.
 Is the SAP HANA Cloud Platform Designed for Cloud Washing?

 The long and the short of it is that SAP has been posing as an infrastructure vendor for some time, and they continually use the term platform in their product names and marketing material, but what infrastructure product of any prominence do they own?
 That would be HANA, but a highly expensive (and therefore limited use) database that is rarely delivered from the cloud does not put SAP in the position they would like to be.